 By Asher DeMetz

 The United States consists of 16 critical infrastructure sectors – communications, financial services, energy, emergency services, information technology, and more – whose services are crucial to the success and prosperity of the country.
 Sometimes, however, these services are taken for granted.
-Critical Infrastructure Security and Resilience Month, observed in November, serves as a reminder for the importance of maintaining the security and availability of systems and organisations that maintain our way of life.
+Critical Infrastructure Security and Resilience Month, observed in November, serves as a reminder for the importance of maintaining the security and availability of systems and organizations that maintain our way of life.

 From a resilience standpoint, critical industry sectors tend to do extremely well.
 Whether it’s because they run tests to ensure business resilience in light of specific regulations or traditional business decisions, they are generally prepared for challenges that may arise.